 Documentation: Persons administering discipline shall thoroughly document the case.
-At time of discipline, the employee shall be given a copy of the verbal reprimand, written reprimand, suspension, last chance agreement or termination.
-(See appendix for an example of the Disciplinary Action Form.)
-A copy of each document will also be housed in the employee's HR file.
+At the time of discipline, the employee shall be given a copy of the verbal reprimand, written reprimand, suspension, last chance agreement or termination.
+Copies of these documents will also be housed in the employee's HR file.